Good Old Binns

 That place by the looks of the photos had an electrifying atmosphere about.

-Just another revolting pun by global. nevertheless great reminders of the past.
+Just another revolting pun by global. :lol: :lol: nevertheless great reminders of the past.

 How was a totally inorganic world able to create organic life?
 Answer it couldn't and didn't